 There are a large number of formal leadership roles as well as informal leadership opportunities for students in Year 12.
 Formal leadership roles carry significant responsibility and students who accept these roles make a commitment to be fully involved in the positive life of the School and to adhere to high expectations in their actions and interactions.

 Formal leadership development opportunities are offered to all Year 11 students.

 Students begin their transition into some formal leadership and informal roles from mid-way through Year 11 and students in Year 10 can also start to take on informal roles.

 Personal Notebook Program

-We seek to provide the best available tools for our students and all Year 10 students are issued with a latest HP touch screen laptop that will serve them through until the end of VCE for any VCE subject they choose including those with high level technical needs.
+We seek to provide the best available tools for our students and all students are issued with a touch screen laptop that will serve them through until the end of VCE for any VCE subject they choose, including those with high level technical needs.

 Technology supporting teaching and learning

 Teachers and students in the Senior School use our Learning Management System Nexus (Schoolbox).
-It is developed for sharing ideas, content creating content, assessment and communication.
+It is developed for sharing ideas, creating content, assessment and communication.
 Wi-fi access extends right across the campus, including the farm campus at Mount Rowan supporting learning for students studying Agriculture.